AnyChart/docs.anychart.com/Common_Settings/Text_Formatters.md

 );
 ```

-Here is a chart with tooltip configured with tokens:
+As you can see, curly brackets delimit options which follows the token.
+Here is a chart with a tooltip configured using tokens with options:

 {sample}CS\_TextFormatter\_07{sample}